Extending-CGO-project/additional-files/README.md

 The prototype is desigend to simulate the functionality of the extended ontology using a Python script.
 The prototype uses the RDF library to take a set of raw data from the autonomous systems, and apply the new ontology mappings.
 The raw data is provided as .csv file and outputted as .ttl file, simulating the data-stream from robots to operating system through Callable webserver.

+The prototype can be used by simply downloading the 'prototype' folder and running the included python script (Ontology Converter Prototype).
+This will apply the ontology mappings on the data provided in the test_sheet.csv, creating a .ttl file with the resulting data.